Nagkiril/SlimeBounce/README.md

 # Gameplay Overview

-Idea of a game is that a slime\ball is falling down a road, and Player must eliminate it by one of the methods:
+Slime\ball is falling down a road, and Player must eliminate it by one of the methods:
 - Dragging to the side of the screen, over a dropout zone that have individual cooldowns after use.
 - Exploiting properties of other slimes (every slime type have a unique twist in their behaviour).
 - Utilizing Ability buttons on the top left of the screen.